hardin47/st47s-and-d47a/content/project/tidytuesday/index.md

 ## Novice

 * Log in to <a href = "https://rstudio.cloud/" target = "_blank">https://rstudio.cloud/</a> (if you are a Pomona student, use your abc0123@mymail email address to connect on the cloud with slightly higher bandwith / support).
-* Or download R and RStudio onto your own computer.
-R is freely available at <a href="http://www.r-project.org/" target="_blank">http://www.r-project.org/</a> and is already installed on college computers.
-Additionally, you need to install R Studio in order to use R Markdown, <a href="http://rstudio.org/" target="_blank">http://rstudio.org/</a>.
+* Or download R and RStudio (both free) onto your own computer.
+R is available at <a href="http://www.r-project.org/" target="_blank">http://www.r-project.org/</a>.
+Additionally, install RStudio in order to use RMarkdown, <a href="http://rstudio.org/" target="_blank">http://rstudio.org/</a>.

 To load the data in, create an R chunk and copy in the lines of code which are just below the phrase: `# Or read in the data manually` on the `tidytuesday` GitHub site for the particular day of interest.
 It will look something like this: